 - Performance: Tailored for professional users requiring reliability and precision, especially in design and engineering workflows.

-These GPUs balance compact designs with adequate performance, making them excellent choices for users with small form factor PCs or specialized requirements.
+These GPUs balance compact designs with adequate performance, making them excellent choices for users with small-form-factor PCs or specialized requirements.
 Their respective technical specifications cater to both gaming and professional scenarios in 2025.

 Small Form Factor PCs: Maximizing Space and Performance